-Perhaps you once wondered what the substance is from which Shakespeare’s dreams were made of?
-There is a good chance its enzymes, large molecules that give meaningless vibrations and collisions direction and transform them into a chemically meaningful story.
-Enzymes play a key role in life and it will not surprise you that they also play an important role in making bread.
+Have you ever wondered what Shakespeare’s dreams were made of?
+From enzymes of course, large molecules that give meaningless molecular vibrations and collisions a dream like direction by transforming them into a chemically “meaningful” bond.
+Enzymes play a key role in life and it will not surprise you that they also play an important role in the making of bread.
 Enzymes are relatively large proteins, a kind of ingenious complex machines.
-They help break and form bonds and have extremely specific binding areas for target molecules.
-So where do these nano machines get their energy from and how can we relate it to our video (part 1)?
+They help break and form chemical bonds using very specific binding areas for target molecules.

-Chemical bonds vary, both in type and strength, leading to a variety of interactions between atoms.
-Biochemical reactions include reactions between molecules in which all of these chemical forces play an important role.
-The point of this article is that the weak forces are actually very important.
-Enzymes use these weak energies and bonds to change shapes, to destabilize a strong bond of a target molecule and therefore reduce the so called activation energy needed to break this bond and create a new one.
-This speeds up reactions (up to a million time faster or more).
+Chemical bonds vary in strength, leading to a variety of strong and weak interactions between atoms.
+Biochemical reactions include reactions between molecules in which all of these chemical forces play a role.
+Apparently enzymes are able to harvest weak aqueous energies and (de)stabilize specific bonds of a target molecule and reduce the so called activation energy needed to break and make new bonds.
+This way enzymatic reactions speed up reactions up to a million time faster or more.
 Without enzymes almost nothing would be happening at room temperature!
 Enzymes help streamline the transformation process by actually using much lower energies (temperatures, around 2.5 kj/mol, or 1 /40 ev, 25 °C, ) than those mentioned by Sadoway (part 1) to prepare target molecules for their energy demanding transformation, which does involve higher collision energies (+/-100 kj/mol).

-The asymmetrical Maxwell-Boltzmann distribution has a particular energy balance, which seems to fit remarkably well with the biochemical enzymatic reaction path, that involves both low and high interaction energies.
+The asymmetrical Maxwell-Boltzmann distribution has a particular energy balance, which seems to fit with the biochemical enzymatic reaction path, that involves both low and high interaction energies.
 Note that too many hot particles (too warm temperatures) would actually overcook life’s delicate thermal balance.
-One should give it more thought, since it’s this balance (equilibrium) between many cold and few hot particles that actually allows enzymes to direct and speedup life at moderate temperatures!
-So how do enzymes harvest their energy?
+Perhaps it’s this delicate equilibrium between many cold and less hot particles that actually allows enzymes to promote life at moderate temperatures.

 More about enzymes: